 As with most pumpkin patches in Washington State, it’s less crowded on weekdays.
 But, I know that can be difficult for families with school-age kids.

 If you are going to this Skagit pumpkin patch on the weekend and plan to take photos, I’d suggest arriving between 4 pm-5 pm.
-There should be fewer families with little kids and the lighting will be pretty amazing.
+There should be fewer families with little kids, and the lighting will be pretty amazing.

 Pumpkin Patch Clothing Ideas

-Ok, so I’m a bit obsessed about taking photos at the pumpkin patch.
+Okay, so I’m a bit obsessed about taking photos at the pumpkin patch.
 I usually dress the whole family in plaid and jeans.